 - the amount of VAT and the accounting period it was paid to HMRC

 - details of entries in the ‘refunds for bad debts account’.

 Repayment of Input Tax by Purchaser

 Where a customer has not paid a supplier within six months of the date of the supply or, if later, the date payment is due, VAT previously claimed as input tax, must be repaid.
 This puts a burden on all VAT registered traders to monitor their transactions to anticipate whether they need to reverse any input tax recovered on goods received from suppliers.

 How we can help

-If your business is in the London area we at Tish Press & Company would be pleased to help with further advice on VAT bad debt relief.
+If your business is in the Shenfield area we at Tish Press & Company would be pleased to help with further advice on VAT bad debt relief.